By: Kaitlyn Schott on October 19th, 2021

 Have a certified plumber inspect the inside of your tankless to determine flushing risks

 Purchase a new tankless water heater

 Remember!
 The heat exchanger is just one point where scale buildup can occur.
 If you replace your heat exchanger, you can still get leaks in other parts of your water heater.
 To avoid the negative effects of hard water, make sure to maintain your tankless water heater at least once a year.
 Our blog 2 Types of Tankless Water Heater Maintenance: Why They’re Important goes into detail about all the benefits of internal and eternal maintenance.

-Want to take care of your unmaintained tankless water heater and live in the L.A. area?
-Call us today at (310) 853-8690 or schedule an appointment through our Online Booking Page.
+Want to take care of your unmaintained tankless water heater and live in the Los Angeles area?
+Call us today or schedule an appointment online.